Ketogenic Diet Q&A – Facebook Live

 Pro-Digestion Intensive, this is a comprehensive digestive formula that uses lipase as well.
 Lipase is a fat-digesting enzyme.
 This is a chewable so you can pop a capsule or two while you’re having your meal.
 Again, with meals.

 Another thing that you can consider.
 Many of you struggle taking fish oil and you get that burping and refluxing from the fish oil.
 That’s not fun.
 I tried it.
 I don’t know how many grams of fish oil.
 Tons of them.
 Some of them worked very, very well for me.
 Others I get that burping feel.
 Our fish oil contains lipase.
 It has a built-in natural fat breakdown enzyme built in.
-So if you have a liver issue or a gallbladder issue, then consider optimum fish oil because it’s got built-in lipase.

-Hope that supports you.
 Again, you can do the ketogenic diet without a gallbladder.
 You can eat moderate amounts of fat most likely most of you.
 But if you need more additional support, here you go.
 Otherwise you can just reduce the amount of fat that you’re eating per meal, but you also don’t want to be eating all the time because that’s going to keep your insulin up.
 You definitely want to be able to try to eat more during your meals instead of snacking because snacking is going to keep your insulin up.
 It’s going to keep your blood sugars messed up.

 Can people with MTHFR go on a ketogenic diet?